SAIKIRANN226/AWS_DevOps_Notes/Overview.md

 - What is protection rule in github for main (or) master branch ?
 - What are the minimum protection rules we can give to the main branch among the different rules ?
-- Command to create a new feature branch in github ? when you create this branch, do you think commit-ids of main branch and feature branch will be same ? when you cloned from the main branch
+- Command to create a new feature branch in github ? when you create this branch, do you think commit-ids of main branch and feature branch will be same ? when you cloned from the main branch.
 - When will the commit-id of feature branch will change ?
 - What is PULL request ? when they should raise this PR ?
 - Who are the reviewers (or) approvers ? what they do ? how many minimum reviewers should be there ?